CrunchyData/postgres-operator/hugo/content/Design/namespace.md

 within by referencing the PGO_NAMESPACE environment variable at startup time from within its Deployment definition.

-The CO_NAMESPACE environment variable a user sets in their .bashrc file is used to determine what namespace the Operator is deployed into.
-The CO_NAMESPACE variable is mapped into the PGO_NAMESPACE variable that the Operator references.
+The PGO_NAMESPACE environment variable a user sets in their .bashrc file is used to determine what namespace the Operator is deployed into.
+The PGO_NAMESPACE variable is mapped into the PGO_NAMESPACE variable that the Operator references.

 The .bashrc NAMESPACE environment variable a user sets determines